aliciademorauk/BlogPost-WebApp/README.md

   * Navigate to the repository: `cd BlogPost-WebApp`.

   * Run `bundle install` to install all the Ruby gems.

-### Execution
+  * Go to `seeds.rb` file and write your email next to `email=` to specify the email that you, as the administrator, will use to sign into the blog app.

-  *  Run rake `db:create:all` and `rails db:migrate`.
+### Running the App

-  *  Specify the `email` that you, as the administrator, will use to sign in.
-To do this, go to `seeds.rb` file and write your email next to `email=`.
+  * Run `rails db:create:all` and `rails db:migrate`.

   *  Run `rails db:seed` to populate the database with data found in `seed_posts.JSON`.
 This will do two things: populate the blog with some sample posts (which you can modify in `seed_posts.JSON`) and set you up as a user.
     *  Note that **a password will be automatically generated for you and printed to the console**.
-You can use this to sign in the first time and then modify your password in `Edit Profile`.
+You can use this to sign in the first time and then modify your password in `Edit Profile` once signed in.

   *  Run `bin/dev` to start the Rails server and the TailwinCSS watcher as specified in `Procfile.dev`.